Kim Kardashian Sends Some Advice To Jordyn Woods: Get Your Own Man

 But it’s unclear if the message was delivered, as Woods hasn’t said much about the allegations.
 She spoke out for the first time at a launch party for her collaboration with fake eyelash brand Eylure.
 "Through everything that's been going on, you know, it's been real," Woods said.

-Neither Thompson nor Woods have explicitly confirmed, denied, or apologized for anything related to the rumors, but Woods has reportedly moved out of Kylie’s home, so things aren’t looking too good.
+Neither Thompson nor Woods have explicitly confirmed, denied, or apologised for anything related to the rumours, but Woods has reportedly moved out of Kylie’s home, so things aren’t looking too good.

 Advertisement